elisehardy/Master-CRAFT/README.md

 Some notes :

 * Controls should adapt to your keyboard layout.
-* Disabling occlusion culling and increasing distance view will heavily impact performance.
+* Disabling occlusion culling or increasing distance view a lot will heavily impact performance.
-* Framerate may be overridden by your GPU configuration.
+* Framerate may be overridden by your GPU / OpenGL configuration.

+## Work done

+* Infinite world built from 2D and 3D noises.
+* Multiple biome also generated from 2D noises.
+* Multiple kind of tree.
+* Multiple NPC.
+* Transparent textures (water, leaves).
+* Animated texture (water).
+* Occlusion culling.
+* Dynamic skybox.
+* Dynamic lighting (sun's position, underwater).

+## To do

+* Loading SuperChunk on another thread (to avoid freeze on main loop)
+* Frustum culling

 ## Authors